-ARTISTIC DIRECTION, DIRECTION AND CHOREOGRAPHY JULIEN GAILLAC
+CHOREOGRAPHY & PERFORMANCE JULIEN GAILLAC

-For this film, they proposed to the dancer choreographer, Julien Gaillac, a collaboration by confronting him with a robotic arm.
+For this film, they proposed to the choreographer-dancer, Julien Gaillac, a collaboration by confronting him with a robotic arm.
 One tries to reproduce the gestures of the other and vice versa.
-The man becomes precise, mechanical while the machine, it tries to soften with lightness.
-The two companions then engage a duo in unison, organic and poetic.
+The man becomes precise, mechanical while the machine tries to soften with lightness.
+The two companions then engage in a duet in unison, organic and poetic.

 This video is the perfect visual illustration of Pianoïd's musical project, a duet between pianist Edouard Ferlet and a machine driving a second piano.
 A solo augmented by a virtual being that multiplies the field of possibilities tenfold.
 A variation on the eternal man/machine relationship and its possibilities that Edouard Ferlet summarizes as follows: “Man has created robots to reproduce his gesture.
 With Pianoïd, I use the robotic phrase to inspire me, and go towards the unimaginable (…) The machine comes to life and surprises me.
 The music then becomes an organic dialogue. »